ricobandy/ricobandy.github.io/_posts/2020-03-13-Postman-HTB.md

 Connection closed by foreign host
 ```

 This proves that there isn't any authentication required.
-We can thus leaverage on this to get a remote code execution and get direct access to the server.
-To do this, we can generate SSH key and append the public key to the server and login using the private keys.
+I can thus leaverage on this to get a remote code execution and get direct access to the server.
+To do this, I can generate SSH key and append the public key to the server and login using the private keys.
 More information can be found [here](https://packetstormsecurity.com/files/134200/Redis-Remote-Command-Execution.html).

 ### TCP Port 10000